tozd/node-reactive-postgres/README.md

   of `pg-live-select`, but buggy and does not work with multiple parallel queries
 * [pg-reactivity-benchmark](https://github.com/mitar/node-pg-reactivity-benchmark) – a benchmark for this and above
   mentioned packages
+* [supabase realtime](https://github.com/supabase/realtime) – it broadcasts changes in PostgreSQL over WebSockets by observing write-ahead log, but it does not support arbitrary reactive queries, just changes to tables themselves, so it is more of a database replication over WebSockets